General Social Survey - Social Identity (SI)

 - Data accuracy

-- Social networks, civic participation and engagement, knowledge of Canadian history, appreciation of national symbols, shared values, confidence in institutions and trust in people.
+The main objective of the General Social Survey on Social Identity is to provide an overall picture of Canadians' identification, attachment, belonging and pride in their social and cultural environment.
+The key components of the survey include the following topics: social networks, civic participation and engagement, knowledge of Canadian history, appreciation of national symbols, shared values, confidence in institutions and trust in people.

 This record is part of the General Social Survey (GSS) program.
 The GSS originated in 1985.
 Each survey contains a core topic, focus or exploratory questions and a standard set of socio-demographic questions used for classification.
 More recent cycles have also included some qualitative questions, which explore intentions and perceptions.